ridgekuhn/arklone-retropie/README.md

 **Linux**

-A RetroPie release is planned soon. arklone is written in bash, and relies on tools like `apt`, `dpkg`, and `inotify-tools`.
-It should theoretically work on any Debian-based distro, as long as your content is organized in the [expected directory hierarchy](#changing-retroarch-content-root).
+arklone is written in bash, and relies on tools like `apt`, `dpkg`, and `inotify-tools`.
+It should theoretically work on any Debian-based distro using RetroArch, as long as your content is organized in the [expected directory hierarchy](#changing-retroarch-content-root).
 See [Advanced arklone Configuration](#advanced-arklone-configuration) for more info.
+If you are using a Debian-based distro like Ubuntu or Mint, we strongly recommend installing RetroArch via the [RetroPie setup script for PC](https://retropie.org.uk/docs/Debian/).

 **Windows and MacOS**